ETN9000/HALscan/README.md

     <img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/etn9000/halscan?style=flat-square">
 </p>

 HALscan is a scanning utility created in Python.
-It is designed for scanning large subnets in a small amount of time.
+It is designed for scanning large subnets in a small amount of time via multi-threading.
 Currently in development, so not all features have been implemented yet.

 ### Planned features
-- Multithreading
 - IPv6 support
 - Non-root support
 - Visual mapping